Bounds on the realizations of zero-nonzero patterns and sign conditions of polynomials restricted to varieties and applications: Introduction

 \subsubsection{Applications}

 We give several applications of our results.
 Some of these results improve or generalize prior results leveraging our new bounds.
 These include upper bounds on the $\eps$-entropy of real varieties (Theorem~\ref{thm:entropy}), and lower bounds on the depths of algebraic computations trees testing membership in a semi-algebraic set (Theorem~\ref{thm:lower-bound}).
 In each of these cases the new bounds depend only on the degree and dimension of the relevant algebraic subset and independent of (or in the $\eps$-entropy case very weakly dependent on) the ambient dimension.

 We also introduce a notion of additive (resp. multiplicative) rank of elements of a vector space (resp. algebra) relative to some algebraic subset $\Delta$ (Definitions~\ref{def:rank:vector} and \ref{def:rank:algebra}).
 This is motivated from quantum complexity theory, where $\Delta$ can be thought of as an ``quantum oracle'' (i.e. a set of unitary operators operating on the Hilbert space associated to a $n$-qubit quantum register each having unit cost).
 We extend the definition of ranks to subsets of the vector space (resp. algebra), and prove lower bounds on the rank of subsets which have some structure (Theorems~\ref{thm:rank:vector:algebraic}, \ref{thm:rank:vector:ordered}, \ref{thm:rank:algebra:algebraic} and \ref{thm:rank:algebra:ordered}).
 As a consequence, finite subsets which are ``grid''-like (i.e. has some algebraic structure) must contain elements of relatively large rank.
 As an application of the rank lower bound theorems we show how to recover Shannon's lower bound theorem for classical circuits in the case of quantum circuits equipped with an algebraic oracle $\Delta$ (Theorems~\ref{thm:quantum1} and \ref{thm:quantum2}).
-In all these applications, the dimension of $\Delta$ is assumed to be small compared to the dimension of the ambient vector space or algebra.
-So it is crucial that the bounds on the number of zero-nonzero patterns or sign conditions that are at the heart of these results be independent of the ambient dimension (for example, this dimension is exponential in the number of qubits in the application to quantum complexity).